riczaman/notes-repo/docs/topics/aiFoundations.md

 - Building Blocks of ANN:
    1. `Layers` which are inputs and hidden layers
-   2. `Neurons` are computantional units that accept input and produce an output
+   2. `Neurons` are computantional units that accept input and produce an output and applies ther activation function to generate output
    3. `Weights` which determine the strength of connection between neurons
    4. `Activation Function` work on the weighted sum of inputs to a neuron to produce an output
    5. `Bias`: is additional input to a neuron that allows a certain degree of flexibility